alfski/lg-biodigital/README.md

 * Biodigital models can take 30-60 seconds to load completely, especially the animated ones.

-* Try the 'Play/Stop Timeline' buttons on scenes like 'Respiration' and 'Running Man'.
+* Try the 'Play/Stop Animation' buttons on scenes like 'Respiration' and 'Running Man'.

-* 'Play Timeline' button currently always jumps to the start of the animation cycle.
+* 'Play Animation' button currently always jumps to the start of the animation cycle.

 * 'Toggle Spin' button performs a simple axial rotation.